A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Preliminaries

 If $M$ is moreover standard, it defines a standard parabolic subgroup $P=MN_P$.
 Then the map

-induces a bijection from the disjoint union $\bigcup_Q W(P;Q)$ where $Q$ runs over the set of standard parabolic subgroups of $G$ onto $\fc(M)$.
-Here $w^{-1}\cdot Q$ means the conjugate parabolic subgroup $w^{-1}Qw$.
+where we set $w^{-1}\cdot Q=w^{-1}Qw$, induces a bijection from the disjoint union $\bigcup_Q W(P;Q)$ where $Q$ runs over the set of standard parabolic subgroups of $G$ onto $\fc(M)$.
 It also induces a bijection from the disjoint union $\bigcup_Q W(P,Q)$ onto $\pc(M)$ (in this case only parabolic subgroups $Q$ that are associated to $P$ do contribute to the source).
 We denote the sets above $\lc^G(M)$, $\pc^G(M)$ and $\fc^G(M)$ if we want to emphasize the dependence on $G$. \end{paragr}

 \begin{paragr} Let $P=MN_P$ be a standard parabolic subgroup of $G$ (with its standard decomposition).
 Any $\xi\in W_2(M)$ induces an involution of $\ago_M$ and $\ago_M^*$.
 We have a decomposition $\ago_M=\ago_M^{\xi}\oplus \ago_M^{-\xi}$ where $\ago_M^{\pm\xi}$ denotes the $(\pm1)$-eigenspace spaces of $\xi$.
 The same notation holds for the dual space $\ago_M^*$.
-There exists a unique $L_\xi\in \lc^G(M)=\lc(M)$ such that $\ago_M^{L_\xi}=\ago_M^{-\xi}$.
+There exists a unique $L_\xi\in \lc(M)$ such that $\ago_M^{L_\xi}=\ago_M^{-\xi}$.
 We get a bijective map $\xi \mapsto L_\xi$ from $W_2(M)$ onto a subset of $\lc(M)$ denoted by $\lc_2(M)$.
 We denote the inverse map $\lc_2(M)\to W_2(M)$ by $L\mapsto \xi_M^L$.
 We say that the involution $\xi$ is standard if $L_\xi$ is standard (such a $\xi$ is called minimal in \cite{JLR} section VII.16).
 Let $W_2^{\mathrm{st}}(M)\subset W_2(M)$ be the subset of standard $\xi$'s.
 Let $\fc_2(M)\subset \fc(M)$ be the subset of $Q\in \fc(M)$ such that $M_Q\in \lc_2(M)$.
 We get a map

 from $\fc_2(M)$ to $W_2(M)$. \end{paragr}